-Persistence pays off, and not just when you’re looking for online porn.
-There are few sins more egregious than when an armed professional refuses to hone and maintain his skills. -Mad Duo
+Firearm training on a budget; persistence pays off, and not just when you’re looking for online porn.
+There are few sins more egregious than when an armed professional refuses to hone and maintain their skills.

 It’s drilled into most young cops, especially those just out of the academy, that they must practice marksmanship otherwise those skills will atrophy.